 |

-Maude's Lampshade Crafter's Handbook is a downloadable e-book offering detailed instructions on how to make professional-quality, fabric-covered lampshades, using traditional, sewn construction methods.
-Included is how to make lined, stretch-style lampshades (whether round, oval, rectangular, or square), and Victorian, Art Nouveau, Art Deco, hexagon, and other panel-style shades.
-Please see, below, if only interested in making paper or plastic hardback shades.
+Maude's Lampshade Crafter's Handbook is an e-book offering detailed instructions on how to make professional-quality, fabric-covered lampshades, using traditional, sewn construction methods.
+Included is how to make lined, stretch-style lampshades, as well as Victorian, Art Nouveau, Art Deco, hexagon, and other panel-style shades.
+Please see below, if only interested in making paper and/or plastic hardback shades.

-These step-by-step how-tos were written with all ability levels in mind, and include lots of troubleshooting and tips along the way.
-While this appears to be a craft that requires a lot practice, especially to get good enough to make a professional-quality shade, it's actually quite easy when using these methods.
+These step-by-step how-tos were written with all ability levels in mind and include lots of troubleshooting and tips along the way.
+While this appears to be a craft that requires a lot practice, especially to get good enough to make a professional-quality shade, it's really quite easy.
 The shade on the right side of the banner, the Victorian-style shade, below, and several other shades displayed around this site were first-time projects.

 |